JeffreyL-3/RecycleBot/README.md

 # RecycleBot
 Learn how to recycle anything!
+Upload an image, add a location and personality, and get your response straight from GPT.
+A valid OpenAI api key is required.

 # Setup
 Run: